michalis0/Business-Intelligence-and-Analytics/week3 - EDA and Visualization/README.md

 ## Hour 2 - "Exercises"
+1. Complete the different EDA tasks in this exercise: [Exercise1](https://colab.research.google.com/github/michalis0/Business-Intelligence-and-Analytics/blob/master/week3%20-%20EDA%20and%20Visualization/Exercises/Exercise_week_3_BIA.ipynb)

-1. Answer on your own to the questions you're going to find in the [notebook](https://colab.research.google.com/github/michalis0/Business-Intelligence-and-Analytics/blob/master/week3%20-%20EDA%20and%20Visualization/Exercises/Exercise_week_3_BIA.ipynb)
+2. Answer on your own to the questions you're going to find in the [Exercise2](https://colab.research.google.com/github/michalis0/Business-Intelligence-and-Analytics/blob/master/week3%20-%20EDA%20and%20Visualization/Exercises/Exercise_week_3_BIA.ipynb)

-2. **(At home)** complete the tasks from here:
+3. **(At home)** complete the tasks from here:
     - [Kaggle tutorial on Seaborn](https://www.kaggle.com/kanncaa1/seaborn-tutorial-for-beginners)